AshokGfsd/Preparation/README.md

 37. **What is the use of promises in JavaScript?**
     - Promises represent the eventual completion (or failure) of an asynchronous operation and allow for chaining operations.
+    - Promises in JavaScript are used to handle asynchronous operations and their outcomes
     - **Example**:
       ```javascript
       const promise = new Promise((resolve, reject) => {